 - #SickNotWeak: tell your story

-- Stamp Out Stigma: share your story
+- Stigma Fighters: share your personal story

 It’s easy to stay in my comfort zone and write for my own blog, but I’m glad that I’ve pushed myself to try new things There’s a fear of rejection that goes along with submitting a guest blog, but that’s probably good practice.
-Hopefully it will help move me forward towards my goal of submitting more work to academic journals.
+Hopefully, it will help move me forward towards my goal of submitting more work to academic journals.
 And really, any excuse to write is a good thing.